 About SafetyNet Credit

-SafetyNet Credit is an alternative short term lending platform.
+SafetyNet Credit is an alternative lending platform.
 It offers UK customers a revolving credit facility up to £500.

 Their service works by making a secure connection to your bank account and tracking your balance and activity every day.
 Their ‘smart’ method of lending means that they will only deposit money into your account when you need it.